Jor-D-Pabon/COVID-DATA-EXPLORATION-/README.md

 GROUP BY location
 ORDER BY Total_Death_Count DESC

-####### Comment: In the Data set there where some nulls that affected the grouping of
+###### Comment: In the Data set there where some nulls that affected the grouping oflocation and continent.
-location and continent.
 With the WHERE clause its best to have continent and location is not null.
 With all other script its best to have that Where clause to insure data integrity on accurate results from functions.

 ###### 3C.
 Which Continent has the Higheset Death Count?